Pi4J/pi4j.github.io/content/featured-projects/joystick-game.md

 3) Know the meaning of pins on your package :
    - This is the hardest part of understanding how an IC work, but quick looking on an internal diagram may be insightful :
      ![image](https://user-images.githubusercontent.com/60224159/158265198-d9647414-5a4c-4d31-b5ed-85826a209b27.png)
+     -- As you can see the MCP has a different way of comparing VREF and Din and encoding the results, it uses a modern way called `10-bit SAR - Successive Approximation Register and a DAC` which we will not cover in this tutorial but the net result is the same as a using a network of resistors with comparators.

 4) Know the max ratings of various IC properties before wiring up :
    - VDD-Max-Rating = 5v5.
    - VREF-Max-Raing = 5v5, min-working-voltage = 2v7.